cooper-org/cooper/docs/source/constrained_optimizer.rst

     #.
 (Optional) Iterate over your dataset and sample of mini-batch.
     #.
 Call :py:meth:`constrained_optimizer.zero_grad()<zero_grad>` to reset the parameters' gradients
     #.
-Compute the current :py:class:`CMPState` (or estimate it with the minibatch) and calculate the Lagrangian using :py:meth:`lagrangian.composite_objective(cmp.closure, ...)<cooper.formulation.LagrangianFormulation.composite_objective>`.
+Compute the current :py:class:`CMPState` (or estimate it with the minibatch) and calculate the Lagrangian using :py:meth:`formulation.compute_lagrangian(cmp.closure, ...)<cooper.formulation.LagrangianFormulation.compute_lagrangian>`.
     #.
-Populate the primal and dual gradients with :py:meth:`formulation.custom_backward(lagrangian)<cooper.formulation.Formulation.custom_backward>`
+Populate the primal and dual gradients with :py:meth:`formulation.backward(lagrangian)<cooper.formulation.Formulation.backward>`
     #.
 Perform updates on the parameters using the primal and dual optimizers based on the recently computed gradients, via a call to :py:meth:`constrained_optimizer.step()<step>`.

 Example